 Spoiler alert: this is super awkward for me, so these first are going to be a bit messy, I’m nervous and don’t really know what I am doing, but I am doing it anyway.

-To let you know a bit about me, and why you might want to listen.
+Here's a bit about me, and why you might want to listen.

 And what I am hoping to have happened with this podcast and how it can help you grow (or start) a profitable photography business-